johannfaouzi/pyts/doc/user_guide.rst

 developed recently have been focusing on *transforming* the raw time series before applying a standard machine learning classification algorithm.

-In the following sections we'll present the algorithms implemented in pyts.
+In the following sections we will present the algorithms implemented in pyts.
 If you want more information about the algorithms, you can have a look at the references and the :ref:`general_examples` section.
+If you want more information about their implementations in pyts, you can have a look at the :ref:`api` section.

 Preprocessing
 -------------